ArchitectingSoftware/cs575-soa-demo/soap-java/readme.md

 </x:Envelope>
 ```

+If you use `curl` or some other testing tool make sure you set a content type header - `Content-Type:text/xml`

 To get the WSDL document, you can go to this endpoint <http://localhost:8080/ws/publications.wsdl>.
 Note you might need to change the default port number.

 To execute these requests, via HTTP or CURL, Post to the endpoint <http://localhost:8080/ws/>